abloomston/workwithme.guide-abloomston/index.md

 categories: [profile]
 ---

-# Here are the four qualities I value most in collaboration:
+# These are the four qualities I value most in collaboration:

 ## 1. Craft